Tidwell/node-challonge/readme.md

 ---

-###The structure of this API is ripped off from https://github.com/nodejitsu/nodejitsu-api - its too darn good not to copy
+####The structure of this api wrapper is ripped off from https://github.com/nodejitsu/nodejitsu-api